wisniewski94/llemonstack/README.md

 See [examples/n8n/credentials](examples/n8n/credentials).

-To import a template, simply copy it into the [import/n8n](import/n8n) directory.
+To import a n8n template, copy the template files into the [import/n8n](import/n8n) directory.
 Then run the import script.

 Successfully imported files are then moved to the `import/.imported` directory for safe keeping.
 The